MindWrapper/Instabilities/Readme.md

 # Project description

-`Instabilities.ProcessOutputConsumer` is a console program, which starts  `Instabilities.ProcessOutputProducer` and pass it an argument, saying how many lines ProcessOutputProducer must produce.
-When read messages `ProcessOutputConsumer` accumulates them in a string queue.
+`ProcessOutputConsumer` is a console program, which starts  `ProcessOutputProducer` and pass it an integer, saying how many lines it must produce.
+When read messages `ProcessOutputConsumer` accumulates them in a string queue - `processOutputQueue`

 # Wrong assumption